 - " This housing requires a compatible DLM lens port for waterproof operation.
-The housing is not waterproof without a DLM lens port attached. - " Do not pull the shutter trigger without a camera installed.
+The housing is not waterproof without a DLM lens port attached. - " A bulkhead cap or sync cord must be attached to the housing bulkhead for waterproof operation.
+Never submerge the housing in water without either a sync cord or bulkhead cap attached. - " Do not pull the shutter trigger without a camera installed.
 You may accidentally detach or damage the control spring. - " Never leave a housing in a rinse tank, even if it is the only system in the tank.
 Accidental damage may occur when the user walks away from a housing while it is in the rinse tank. - " Do not use alcohol, cleaning agents, spray lubricants, Rain-X, or other solvents on the housing or lens port.
 Use of an incompatible chemical compound can damage the plastic and o-rings, and may result in leaking. - " If you will be using the system in strong surf it is recommended to draw a vacuum on the housing using the optional vacuum kit (sold separately).